vjz3qz/vjz3qz/README.md

 - **Founding Engineer** at Trace AI.
 Building AI tools for engineers and operators in industrial facilities.
 - **Software Engineer** at Charlottesville-Albemarle Rescue Squad.
 Developed a database manager app and optimized a distributed software security system.
-- **Machine Learing Researchert** at UVA's Computational Systems Biology Lab.
+- **Machine Learing Researcher** at UVA's Computational Systems Biology Lab.
 Developed predictive ML models and worked with high-performance computing.
 - **Software Engineering Intern** at Freddie Mac.
 Led the development of a python automation tool, contributed to the data privacy framework, and designed/pitched on a cloud-based document exfiltration prevention solution.

 ## Projects 🛠️